rjmccall/swift-evolution/review_management.md

 * Otherwise, if there is substantial agreement among workgroup members (not necessarily consensus, but enough to block acceptance) that they would not accept the proposal in its current form, a review should not be run.
 The members opposed to the proposal should engage with the pitch thread to explain their objections.
 This is considered to be part of the pitch phase, not a conclusive end to the proposal.
 The proposal PR should generally be labeled `Workgroup: Needs Development` rather than being immediately closed.
 If the authors respond in a way which satisfies the objections of the workgroup (either by modifying the proposal or convincing the workgroup members they are mistaken), then the proposal may be reviewed.
 If not, the proposal simply continues in the pitch phase, which is not limited in time.
 However, the workgroup may elect to close proposal PRs which appear to no longer be making progress towards review.

-### Assigning a review manager

-When a proposal reaches the `Workgroup: Ready` state, the workgroup performs a collective cursory review to decide whether it is ready to be considered for review.
-This may result in the proposal being returned for more development or being rejected without a review.
-If the workgroup decides that a proposal is indeed ready to be considered for review, it assigns the proposal a review manager.

-Ideally, the review manager should be someone who hasn’t been been extensively engaged in the development of the proposal and is willing to remain neutral during the review.
-The review manager must be able to carry out their duties in a way that all sides will perceive as fair.
-If the review manager has expressed strong feelings about the proposal, community members may react badly to moderation decisions that seem to favor the review manager's side, or they may worry that the review manager will not fairly represent the views of opposing sides during workgroup deliberations.
-This can very quickly make the review a toxic environment.

-That is not to say that the review manager may not have an opinion on the proposal's merits.
-Review managers are members of the workgroup and therefore likely to have opinions on most things of importance to the project, and reviews are certainly important to the project.
-But a review manager must be willing to treat all perspectives with an even hand during the review.
-Even if they disagree with a position, they must encourage that position's proponents to develop and present their arguments in the best way possible and then accurately summarize those arguments for the Language Workgroup.
-If a review manager decides at any point that they cannot continue to effectively serve, they should work with the rest of the workgroup to find a replacement.

-Assigning a review manager does not commit the workgroup to actually running a review for the proposal.
-One of the review manager’s first responsibilities is to conduct the preliminary review advise the workgroup if the proposal is ready to review; see below.
+## Preliminary review

+After the workgroup decides that a proposal appears to satisfy the criteria for advancing past cursory review, a review manager is selected to guide the proposal through the rest of the review process.

-The remainder of this document will address the reader (“you”) as if you were a review manager for a proposal.
+The remainder of this document will address the reader (“you”) as if you were the review manager for a proposal.

-### Pre-review procedure
+Your first responsibility as a review manager is to conduct the *preliminary review*.
+This phase of the review has two purposes.
+The first is to ensure that the proposal does in fact meet the criteria for open review.
+The second is to set up a productive open review that delivers a strong signal to the workgroup about what to do with the proposal.

+### Overview of the preliminary review

-After being appointed as a review manager, you should take the following the steps:
+After being appointed as a review manager, you will be taking the following steps to conduct the preliminary review:

 * Review the proposal document to ensure it meets project standards and will be productively reviewable by the community.

 * Review the pitch thread(s) for the proposal to ensure that any major ideas brought up there are addressed by the proposal document.

 * Work with the proposal authors to make any changes necessary in response to your reviews of the proposal and pitch, as well as to incorporate any early feedback received from the rest of the workgroup.

-* Verify that there is an implementation of the proposal.
+* Verify that there is an implementation of the proposal that satisfies the requirements for review.

-* Ensure that that the header fields of the proposal are correct in the pull request.
-* Work with the workgroup and the proposal authors to schedule the review.
-The most important thing is that both you and the authors will be continually available during the review period, without more than a day's absence.
-* When the review is about to begin, assign the proposal document an SE-NNNN number, update the pull request appropriately (see below), and then merge it into the Evolution repository.
+* Present the proposal to the workgroup for the pre-flight review.

-### Preliminary review
+### Preliminary review process

-Your goal in this preliminary stage is to set up a productive review that will deliver strong signal to the workgroup about how to proceed.
+As stated above, one of your main goals in the preliminary review is to set up a productive review that will deliver strong signal to the workgroup about how to proceed.
 You do this in three primary ways:

 * Improve the substantive proposal.
 * Improve the argumentation in the proposal document.